mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 When you use the [instance-level endpoint](#use-the-gitlab-endpoint-for-npm-packages), only the packages with names in the format of `@scope/package-name` are available.

 - The `@scope` is the root namespace of the GitLab project.
-To follow NPM convention, it should be lowercase.
+To follow npm's convention, it should be lowercase.
 However, the GitLab package registry allows for uppercase.
-Before GitLab 13.10, the GitLab `@scope` had to be a case-sensitive match of the NPM package's scope.
-This was problematic because the NPM public registry does not allow uppercase letters.
-GitLab 13.10 relaxes this requirement and translates uppercase in the GitLab `@scope` to lowercase for NPM.
-For example, a package `@MyScope/package-name` in GitLab becomes `@myscope/package-name` for NPM.
+Before GitLab 13.10, the `@scope` had to be a case-sensitive match of your GitLab namespace or group.
+This was problematic because the npm public registry does not allow uppercase letters.
+GitLab 13.10 relaxes this requirement and translates uppercase in the GitLab `@scope` to lowercase for npm.
+For example, a package `@MyScope/package-name` in GitLab becomes `@myscope/package-name` for npm.
 - The `package-name` can be whatever you want.

 For example, if your project is `https://gitlab.example.com/my-org/engineering-group/team-amazing/analytics`,